goceee/advanced_fpga_and_dsp/README.md

 **1.1	What is the optimal partition factor?
 Why?**

-    16. It is because it has 16 BRAMs and each BRAM has 2 ports
+  For a 32x32 matrix it is 16.
+It is because it has 16 BRAMs and each BRAM has 2 ports

 **1.2	How many clock cycles does the performance estimation report claim for the hardware?**